Are Thrush and BV actually “infections”?

 There is now considerable clinical evidence showing that supporting your important Vaginal Microbiome with the right strains of vaginal Lactobacilli can not only treat thrush and BV infections but can reduce the likelihood of them coming back.

-Perfect V , a specific oral women’s vaginal probiotic from VJJ Health contains the three most common healthy Lactobacilli and has been clinically validated to reach the vagina and to improve the pH and to be effective against Thrush and BV.
+Perfect V , a specific oral women’s vaginal probiotic from VJJ Health contains the four most common healthy Lactobacilli and has been clinically validated to reach the vagina and to improve the pH and to be effective against Thrush and BV.
 In menopause, there is evidence that taking the lactobacilli contained in Perfect V maintains a healthy pH and can relieve some of the symptoms of vaginal atrophy.